 Prior to AIPI, Sharon had served in various capacities within higher education since 2001.
-At ASU, she was Coordinator for Project Humanities and Student and Cultural Engagement, wherein she was responsible for planning and implementing numerous programs and activities and for creating new initiatives and partnerships in education and programming.
+At ASU, she was Coordinator for Project Humanities, Student and Cultural Engagement, and the Center for Gender Equity in Science and Technology, wherein she was responsible for planning and implementing programs and for creating new initiatives and partnerships in programming and outreach.

 Prior to ASU, Sharon had worked at Western Connecticut State University, Temple University, and Princeton University.
 Her area of interest and practice was always focused on student leadership and development, receiving accolades from the Association of College Unions International and her alma mater for her work in enriching student engagement.

-Sharon earned her B.A. in Media Arts from Western Connecticut State University and is pursuing her M.A. in Social and Cultural Pedagogy at ASU.
+Sharon earned her B.A. in Media Arts from Western Connecticut State University and is pursuing her M.Ed. in Education Technology at ASU.
 Her research focuses on the academic and social value of culturally relevant teaching in both formal and informal education.